Shovan-Dutta/Persoanl-Digital-Assistant/README.md

 This is just a student project.
 Trying to mimic google assistant, alexa etc This works best with windows 10.
 An internet connection is always required.
+Run the main.py file and keep the rest of the files in the same folder.

 Need to seperately install these modules:-
 1. pip install pyttsx3